The Celebrate Blog

 Lifestyle

-What is Important?
-Is it Just a Bunch of Numbers?
 As a bariatric surgery patient, you are constantly surrounded by numbers, but what do all of these numbers mean and which ones are important?
 Below we will review a few common metrics used in bariatric surgery, such as Body Mass Index (BMI), inches, and weight, and discuss their importance.
-BMI - What is it?
-What Does it Mean?
 Body Mass Index (BMI) is a number calculated from an individual's height and weight.
 BMI provides a reliable indicator of body fatness for most people and is used to screen for weight categories that may lead to health problems and/or conditions.
 You can calculate your BMI multiple ways.
 You can use a BMI calculator online like one from the National Institute of Health's website (1).
 The National Institute of Health also has a Body Mass Index Table you can use to determine you BMI as well (2).
 To use a BMI table, just find the appropriate height (listed in inches [in]) in the left-hand column labeled height.
-Move...
+Move across to a given weight (listed in pounds [lbs], which have been rounded off).
+The...

 Diet Progression After Bariatric Surgery